PradyumnaKrishna/enigma-protocol/README.md

 *Information contains `id`, `publicKey`, and `last_activity` of a user.

-## Docs

-Docs are coming soon on the website: https://protocol.onpy.in/#/docs.

 ## Development

 Those who wants to develop or build the code then, just clone this repository using: